 It has always teased the imagination of the man who was able to create an aura of magic and mystery around it, inventing dozens of legends and fables that made it into a tree linked to the fairytale world, mythology and even Christian mysticism.

 Various fables have arisen around their origins, belonging to all ages and religions.
-For this reason, it is not possible to unambiguously outline the legendary origin of this tree.
+For this reason, it is impossible to outline this tree’s legendary origin unambiguously.

 Now let’s see some of the most common legends.